cortesnoel/Poetry_App/README.md

 # Poetry_App
-Need to enable CORS for use of API data.
+Need to enable CORS for use of API data when running app.